 - For many seniors, the best solution is a Dental Savings Plan.

-Why doesn’t Medicare pay for dental?
+Why Doesn’t Medicare Pay for Dental?

 What’s the real issue?

-Are Medicare Advantage Plans with Dental worth it?
+Are Medicare Advantage Plans with Dental Worth It?

-What’s the solution?
+What’s the Solution?

-If you find you’re looking at Medicare Advantage as an option, and you can find a plan with dental at a good price, congratulations.
+If you find you’re looking at Medicare Advantage as an option, and you can find a plan provider with dental benefits at a good price, congratulations.
 The issue for most people is trying to match an HMO or PPO plan with the doctor(s) they like and the medications they use.
 It’s really difficult.
 So, really, dental is just a small bonus to everything else working out.